FlowFX/flowfx.de/pages/about.md

 <div class="row">
   <div class="col-sm-8 col-sm-push-4">
 <p>My name is Florian Posdziech.
-I'm a trained physicist, amateur musician and am currently working as a Ruby on Rails developer at [CHI](http://www.chi-deutschland.com/) in Frankfurt, Germany.</p>
+I'm a trained physicist, amateur musician and am currently working as a Ruby on Rails developer at <a href="http://www.chi-deutschland.com/">CHI</a> in Frankfurt, Germany.</p>

 <p>I like reggae music, baseball, fish tacos and beer.
 This is mostly because I've been a frequent expat, having lived, studied and worked in the USA, Norway and Mexico.</p>